-NJ Counts 2019 provides a snapshot of the population experiencing homelessness in the Mercer County on a single night.
+NJ Counts 2020 provides a snapshot of the population experiencing homelessness in the Mercer County on a single night.
 The results of this report are intended to assist communities in understanding the characteristics and needs of those experiencing homelessness to improve service delivery and resource targeting to effectively end homelessness.
 As communities work to expand their understanding of the root causes of homelessness it is important recognize the structural forces impacting trajectories into and out of homelessness.
 Disparities in who experiences homelessness highlight the impact of a pervasive structural force: Systemic Racism.
 Acknowledging and understanding the impact of systemic racism on those experiencing homelessness is key to developing an effective system responsive to the community and strengthened in cultural understanding and awareness.

-On January 22, 2019 there were 448 persons experiencing homelessness on a single night in the Mercer County.
+On January 28, 2020 there were 556 persons experiencing homelessness on a single night in the Mercer County.
 Figure R.1 illustrates the racial breakdown of the total population in Mercer County, those living below the poverty line, and those experiencing homelessness.
-Persons identified as Native Hawaiian/Pacific Islander in the population count in Figure R.1 include those who identified as both Native Hawaiian/Pacific Islander and Hispanic/Latino.